 In Canada’s province of Ontario, hockey is a way of life.
 At the center of this lifestyle is the NHL’s Toronto Maple Leafs.
 Boasting a whopping 13 Stanley Cup Championships (second only to Montreal) the Leafs are an original six team with a tremendous following.
 Their last Cup, however, was won in 1967 and the long drought has the franchise desperate to bring another title to a new generation of fans.

 Taking over the Maple Leafs moniker in 1927 (named by the famous Conn Smythe), Toronto already had won two Cups and saw its legacy improve with a third in 1932.
 The 1940s, though, were the true heyday for the Leafs.
-They would win five titles in that decade before tacking on another in the 1951 season.
+They would win five titles in that decade before tacking on another at the conclusion of the 1951 season.
 The 1960s proved to be nearly as prosperous for the club as the 1940s had been with four championship victories.
 However, when the Leafs hoisted the Stanley Cup in 1967, no one realized how long it would be before they would claim the title again.
-In fact, Toronto has waited 50 years and counting.
+In fact, Toronto has waited more than 50 years and counting.

-The team’s legendary play in the early years were headlined by amazing talent such as Syl Apps, Ted Kennedy, Max Bentley, and Turk Broda.
+The team’s legendary play in the early years was headlined by amazing talent in players like Syl Apps, Ted Kennedy, Max Bentley, and Turk Broda.
 However, major contributions came from blue collar players in Don Metz, Frank McCool, and Babe Pratt.
 Defenseman Bill Barilko scored a goal in overtime of game five of the 1951 Stanley Cup Finals, clinching the championship for Toronto.
 He would disappear in a plane crash in the offseason and the Leafs would not win a Cup again until 1962, the same year that the wreckage was finally recovered.

 The 1960s dynasty centered around players such as Johnny Bower, Frank Mahovlich, George Armstrong, Bob Nevin, and Dave Keon.
 Their championship runs were dominant and kept Toronto at the top of the list of premier teams in the NHL.
 A number of factors, including the 1967 expansion draft had an impact on the Maple Leafs roster and led to them missing the playoffs in 1968 and 1970.

 For most of the last 50 years, the Toronto Maple Leafs qualified for the playoffs, but bowed out by the second round.
-They made the Conference Finals only five times and failed to advance beyond it each time.
+They made the Conference Finals only five times and failed to advance beyond it in each instance.
 Despite having some talented players on the team over the years like Darryl Sittler, Wendel Clark, Doug Gilmour, Felix Potvin, and Mats Sundin, Toronto was never able to put all of the pieces of the puzzle together to culminate in a Stanley Cup title.
-Recent history has been especially harsh, with the Leafs only making the playoffs twice since 2005 and being eliminated in the first round each time.
+Recent history has been especially harsh, with the Leafs only making the playoffs five times since 2004 and being eliminated in the first round each time.
 The Leafs were bounced from the 2018 and 2019 playoffs by Boston, each in a seven game series.
 2020 saw Toronto excluded from the tournament after a five game qualifying series with Columbus.
 They acquired veteran center Joe Thornton to bolster their locker room leadership in 2021.
 Thornton was hungry to win his first Stanley Cup.

-Optimism is running high in Toronto as the Maple Leafs look like a franchise that could be coming out of a rebuilding phase with a strong team in tow.
-Continuing to grow and work out the kinks in their game, Toronto could be on the verge of a major resurgence.
+Hopes among the Toronto faithful are that this team can finally get over the jump and capture the Stanley Cup which has eluded them since 1967.
+Continuing to grow and work out the kinks in their game, Toronto is poised to be a devastatingly tough opponent for years to come.
 This young team looks to emulate the great play of past stars including Mats Sundin, Tim Horton, Dave Keon, Darryl Sittler, Johnny Bower, Syl Appls, Wendel Clark, Frank Mahovlich, Borje Salming, and Curtis Joseph.
 Additional information pertaining to the Toronto Maple Leafs franchise can be obtained by clicking here.